 Joe is weighing the options outlined here in order to plan a strategy.
 Kudos to Joe.
 In fact, most people neglect planning, opting instead to simply start in on the task at hand [citations?
 Or include in a MSW?]
 While this might seem efficient (after all, who wants to spend time planning when they could be doing?) it can ultimately be inefficient (consider how much longer it can take to drive somewhere if you don’t take the time to get directions or plan your route).
 In fact, one of the characteristics that distinguishes experts from novices is that experts spend far more time planning their approach to a task and then end up spending less time actually completing it, while novices do the reverse: rushing through the planning stage, but spending a lot more time overall.

-In this course, we encourage you to use the pre-assessment activities for each unit to help you plan how to approach that unit so you can work through it as efficiently as possible, given what you know about the topic.
+In this course, we encourage you to use the pre-assessment activities for each unit to help you plan how to approach that unit so you can work through it as efficiently as possible, given what you know.
 Improving your skills at planning as you work through the material in C@CM can help you become a more strategic and thoughtful learner, building skills that will help you plan your approach to assignments, exams, and projects in other courses.

 Developing skills for independent learning